codename-duet/main/README.md

 # TODO:
-- [ ] Setup a CI/CD solution with CircleCI
+- [ ] Setup a CI/CD solution with TravisCI
 - [ ] Host on AWS
 - [ ] Build the Terraform scripts
 - [ ] Distribute Tracing with Zipkin or Jaeger